SILVER CANADIAN MAPLE LEAF

 The reverse of the coin depicts a maple leaf.
 On some variations there are also a small privy mark on the lower half of the coin or color modification to the leaf.
 The one universal element on all silver maple leaf coins is the phrase “Fine Silver 1 oz Argent Pur” along the bottom of the reverse of the coin.

 Annual variations for the coin in past have included proof releases in 1989, privy marks, a colored maple leaf that is slightly different from the standard leaf, holographic enhancements and several differing designs, including a 2009 commemorative issue for the 2010 Winter Olympics.

-Silver Maple Leafs differ from their Canadian Gold and Platinum Maple Leaf counterparts in that collector demand generates prices well above and beyond bullion value.
+The 1988 5 dollar Canadian silver coin differs from its Canadian Gold and Platinum Maple Leaf counterparts in that collector demand generates prices well above and beyond bullion value.
 In particular, the 1996 and 1997 versions fetched very high prices due to limited mint numbers.